-Impact of climate and landuse change on hydrological response (surface and sub-subsurface) of Beas basin (up to Pandoh dam)
+Impact of climate and landuse change on hydrological response (surface and sub-subsurface) of Beas basin (up to Pandoh dam) (completed)

 Global warming arising from the anthropogenic-driven emissions of greenhouse gases and consequent climate change have emerged in the last two decades as one of the most serious environmental issues to ever confront humanity.
 In this project we study impact of climate and landuse-land cover (LULC) changes on the hydrologic response of a catchment that is representative for one of the Indias's climate vulnerable regions The Beas basin (up to Pandoh dam).